HMMalek/WeatherApp/README.md

 ## Description

 This project is a weather application based on ReactJs in order to show different  forecast key information of 5 days within a given a location.
+The defaut location is Paris, France.

 The user either clicks on a location on map or enter the city name in form in order to visualize the data.